-Created October 2013 Revised 2018 Reviewed 2021, 2022, 2023
+Created October 2013 Revised 2024 Reviewed 2021, 2022, 2023

-Policy Title: Policy and Procedure Assessment

-Policy: The DPT program conducts a regular and formal assessment of its policies and procedures to determine the extent to which they meet program needs.
+Policy Title: Policy and Procedure Assessment Policy: The DPT program conducts a regular and formal assessment of its policies and procedures to determine the extent to which they meet program needs.
 Background: The program adopts a systematic process of collecting information from students, faculty, clinical affiliates, and external constituents to assure that policies and operational procedures are adequate in creating a positive learning and working environment and also support the goals and objectives of the curriculum.
 Prior to the annual publication of the DPT Policy and Procedure Manual each fall, all policies will be reviewed using the information provided from all stakeholders to identify operational changes in procedure or for policy revision as appropriate.
-The addition of any new policies or significant changes in procedure to existing policies will be presented to faculty, and as necessary to

-University administrators, for discussion and approval.

-1. Elect 2 class representatives per cohort to provide information to the faculty about student issues or recommendations regarding current policies and procedures to be considered for review/revision.

-- 2. Provide suggestions/recommendations for policy revisions to the elected Class Representatives in writing either as individual members of the cohort or by collective cohort vote - 3.
+The addition of any new policies or significant changes in procedure to existing policies will be presented to faculty, and as necessary, to University administrators, for discussion and approval.
+Procedures: Students: The responsibility of the student is to: Elect 2 class representatives per cohort to provide information to the faculty about student issues or recommendations regarding current policies and procedures to be considered for review/revision.
+Provide suggestions/recommendations for policy revisions to the elected Class Representatives in writing either as individual members of the cohort or by collective cohort vote.
 Abide by policies and procedures as reviewed and presented in the DPT Policy Manual.

-The DPT Program Director, faculty and staff will recognize and honor the intentions of this policy and agree to uphold it through the following:
+The DPT Program Directority through the following: or, faculty and staff will recognize and honor the intentions of this policy and agree to uphold